Skip to main content

 Working Hours

 Workers must not work more than 8 hours per day (based on six working days per week) or 48 hours per week.
-The daily maximum may be extended to 10 hours per day as long as the average over six months does not exceed 8 hours per day.
-Work on Sundays is generally prohibited.
-Sunday work, holiday work, or overtime is generally compensated by a corresponding amount of time off in the following two weeks.
 In addition, Workers are entitled to a minimum of 11 uninterrupted hours of rest between working periods.

 Overtime